 Because if you are going to buy a bowl, a plate or a napkin we can guarantee it will be one of the best you’ll ever buy.
 Best because it looks beautiful, is timeless and will last for years.
 Also best because it’s made in the UK & supports local makers who might not otherwise be able to carry out their craft.
 Best because hand making reminds us of valuable techniques and bypasses energy guzzling mass production methods.
 And because we’re trying to minimise the detrimental impact of shipping (to us and from us).
 Best because it shows someone who might be struggling that they have a talent that’s worth recognising.
 And because every penny of profit goes back into supporting our makers in many ways.’

 I couldn’t agree more.
 So here are a few of my favourite gift ideas from the Aerende shop:

 Handmade in Hertfordshire from super-soft 100% Mariner Yarn heritage cotton, this original design comes with tactile wooden buttons for easy access.

 Drinking good tea from a beautiful cup is one of my daily simple pleasures.
 I love the soft blue colour and tactile nature of these coffee cups and saucers.
 Each one is formed by hand in a mould before being left to dry for a couple of days while the handles are hand cut.
-Once hardened, they are coated on the outside with teal glaze and on the inside with a pearl glaze.
+They have teal glaze on the outside and pearl glaze on the inside.
 They feel fantastic to hold and and the saucer makes for a handy place to keep that biscuit in between sips.